 - (2) If a postal ballot is requisitioned by members under subrule (1), the requisition should specify whether the postal ballot is to be a secret ballot. - (3) A postal ballot requisitioned under subrule (1) is to be conducted in accordance with the National Regulations and in the form and manner determined by the board. - (4) The board may determine in a particular case whether the special resolution by postal ballot should be a secret ballot and whether votes may be returnable by fax or other electronic means or both. - (5) If the board decides to conduct a secret postal ballot, it must ensure that the method used to conduct the ballot will ensure that votes can be counted without identifying the way each member has voted. - (6) The board is to appoint a returning officer to conduct the postal ballot.
-In default of such an appointment, the secretary is the returning officer. - (7) Ballot papers (in such form and with such content as the board may approve) must be sent to all voting members giving: - (a) particulars of the business in relation to which the postal ballot is being conducted; and - (b) an explanation of how to lodge a valid vote and the majority required to pass the vote; and (c) notice of the closing date and closing time of the postal ballot;

-and must be sent to members so that they arrive (assuming standard postal times) at least 21 days before the closing date of the postal ballot.
+In default of such an appointment, the secretary is the returning officer. - (7) Ballot papers (in such form and with such content as the board may approve) must be sent to all voting members giving: - (a) particulars of the business in relation to which the postal ballot is being conducted; and - (b) an explanation of how to lodge a valid vote and the majority required to pass the vote; and and must be sent to members so that they arrive (assuming standard postal times) at least 21 days before the closing date of the postal ballot.